 Economic Performance

-The structural decline of global oil prices since 2014, the corresponding decrease of Bahrain’s oil revenues, and the COVID-19 crisis significantly challenged Bahrain’s economic performance prior to the review period.
-Although some indicators have improved since the pandemic and its economic repercussions have eased, Bahrain has continued to struggle macroeconomically in the past years, partly due to the regime’s failure to substantially increase non-oil revenues as well as the slowdown in economic diversification.
+The structural decline of global oil prices since 2014, the corresponding decrease in Bahrain’s oil revenues and the COVID-19 crisis significantly challenged Bahrain’s economic performance regarding key goals such as economic growth, unemployment and inflation prior to the review period.
+However, economic indicators have improved significantly since and the economic repercussions of the COVID-19 pandemic have eased.
+Bahrain continues to struggle, nevertheless, in regard to the government’s goal of substantially increasing non-oil revenues and fostering economic diversification.

 Output strength